mendix/docs/content/howto/logic-business-rules/define-access-rules-using-xpath.md

     ![](attachments/18448681/18580995.png)

 4. Click **OK** and re-deploy your application.
-5. When you log in with the **Financial Administrator** account, you will see that only completed orders are shown in the orders overview:
+5. When you sign in with the **Financial Administrator** account, you will see that only completed orders are shown in the orders overview:

     ![](attachments/18448681/18580994.png)